crystal-cache/redis_cache_store/README.md

 This assumes Redis was started with a default configuration, and is listening on localhost, port 6379.

-You can connect to Redis by instantiating the `Redis` or `Redis::PooledClient` class.
+You can connect to Redis by instantiating the `Redis::Client` class.

 If you need to connect to a remote server or a different port, try: